wkolowski/CoqCat/README.md

 Fix:
  * Prove that dual is involution with respect to equality and then remove the axiom I'm currently using.
- * Write new unique ismorphicness theorems for products (the isos have to be compatible with the projections).
+ * Write new unique isomorphicness theorems for products (the isos have to be compatible with the projections).
  * Check whether big\_product is properly defined (there was an error in big\_product\_skolem).
- * Maybe I should use Proper more?
-Looks like having "Proper ..." in context makes rewriting easy.
-Maybe there should be separate Proper instances for each variable, like x == x' -> R x y -> R x' y?

 General:
  * Implement a tactic to decide equality of morphisms based on a tactic that decides whether two elements of a monoid are equal (was it described in Coq'Art?).
 This will be very hard, but fruitful.
  * Define dual instances for big products/coproducts/biproducts, equalizers and coequalizers.
  * Settle all the maters with axioms forever (is the combination indefinite description + proof irrelevance + functional extensionality ok?).
+ * Make sure all properties of products have been proven.
+ * State and prove properties of products (and other constructions) using skolemized definitions and type classes.
+ * Find some useful properties of fpair.
+ * Fix equalizers.
+ * Define representability and adjoints.

 Instances:
- * Define slice categories.
  * Solve the dependent type problems with setoid coproducts.
  * Implement big (co)products and coequalizers of Apartoids.
  * Characterize morphisms and universal constructions of setoids/apartoids etc.